ming1993li/ming1993li.github.io/_pages/about.md

 ## <i class="fa fa-fw fa-rss "></i> Recent news ##

 <ul style="width: auto; height: 300px; overflow: auto">

+  <li> <b>[Apr.
+2025]</b> Our CVPR 2025 paper, EventGPT, has attracted significant attention from the academic community.
+Notably, we received collaboration inquiries from famous researchers.
+The work was also featured by the prominent U.S. AI platform PromptLayer in a special article titled “EventGPT: Giving AI the Power of Superhuman Vision”!

   <li> <b>[Feb.
 2025]</b> Two papers are accepted by CVPR 2025, one of the top-tier AI/CV conferences.
 Congradulations!

   <li> <b>[Feb.
 2025]</b> One paper is accepted by IEEE TMM.
 Congradulations!